 If you like crispier buns, you can leave the foil off.

-Then, you just top the baked ham and cheese sliders with your favorite barbecue sauce, and you're good to go.
+Then, you just top the hot ham sandwiches with even more of your favorite barbecue sauce, and you're good to go.
 These easy baked ham and cheese sliders with barbecue sauce are perfect for a quick lunch, dinner or even for game day.

-They're kid approved, and you can make as many as you want, so they're absolutely ideal for feeding a crowd.
+They're also completely kid approved, which is a must around here.
+Plus, you can make as many as you want, so they're absolutely ideal for feeding a crowd.

+Don't like provolone?
 Any stretchy cheese works fine in these sliders.
-Ham or Swiss would be great!
+Ham and Swiss is a classic combo, but cheddar, American or Colby also works well.